mervepakcan/Sentiment_Analysis_Logistic_Regression_Naive_Bayes/README.md

 ---

 ## 📊 Data Description
+🔗 Original Source:
+Stanford Large Movie Review Dataset v1.0 : http://ai.stanford.edu/~amaas/data/sentiment/

 The dataset used in this project is the Large Movie Review Dataset (IMDB) developed by Andrew L. Maas et al. (2011) at Stanford University.
 It contains 50,000 highly polar movie reviews—25,000 for training and 25,000 for testing, evenly split between positive and negative sentiments.

-Format: CSV
 Balanced classes: 50% positive, 50% negative
-Language: English
 Label: Binary (positive, negative)
-🔗 Original Source:
-Stanford Large Movie Review Dataset v1.0

 📁 Dataset on Kaggle:
-IMDB Dataset of 50K Movie Reviews
+IMDB Dataset of 50K Movie Reviews:https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

+There was 1 issue in one row, thats way that row eliminated.

 ---